Online Ramsey numbers of ordered paths and cycles: Results for matchings

-The lower bound $n \ge 3k-3$ might not be optimal, and it is even possible that $r_o(M_k, P_n)=n+2k-4$ for all $n,k$ such that $n,k \ge 2$ (avoiding some strange behavior when $k=1$ or $n=1$).
+The lower bound $n \ge \max\{3k-3,2k+1 \}$ might not be optimal.
 However, Painter's strategy of coloring every edge blue when this does not lose the game assumes that $n$ is large compared to $k$; when $n < k$, Builder can exploit it.

 When $n < k$ and Painter is known to follow this strategy, Builder begins by playing two copies of $P_{n-1}$: one on vertices $10, 20, 30, \dots, 10n-10$ and one on vertices $15, 25, 35, \dots, 10n-5$.
 Because no blue $P_n$ is created, Painter colors all $2n-4$ edges blue.
 However, now Builder can play edges